kahootbird/100-days-of-code/log.md

 ### Day 57: November 27, 2021
 Working on onClick event, same issue as yesterday, node modules might be the answer instead of calling a static file's click event with Next.js.

+### Day 58: November 28, 2021
+Play audio button works in music app using useEffect in React.